 No additional elements may be added to or inserted in the boot itself.
-The use of Vet Wrap or similar bandaging material under hind boots is not permitted.
+The use of Vet Wrap or similar lightweight bandaging material under hind boots is permitted; when possible it should be applied in the presence of the Steward.
+A member of the Stewarding team has the right at any time to require the VetWrap/bandaging material to be removed and re-applied in their presence.

-Fetlock rings may be used for protective purposes only providing they are properly adjusted and providing the total weight of equipment on the horse's leg does not exceed 500 grams (see JRs 257.2.3).
-Pastern bands may not be used.
+Fetlock rings may be used for protective purposes only providing they are properly adjusted and loose, and providing the total weight of equipment on the horse's leg does not exceed 500 grams under any circumstances, including when the equipment is wet (see JRs 257.2.3).
+Pastern bands may not be used around the pastern providing they are not overtightened.

-- 2.6 EA: For implementation as of 1 January 2021: Only hind boots as described in the FEI JRs Art.
-257.2.4 and 257.2.5, may be used at all EA and FEI Jumping Events.
-All other permitted saddlery, tack and guidelines as per FEI Stewards Jumping Manuals for Senior Riders. - 2.7 Plastic shields that cover the horse's eyes (i.e. glasses or sunglasses for horses) are forbidden. - 2.8 The use of a tongue-strap is forbidden.
+- 2.5 Plastic shields that cover the horse's eyes (i.e. glasses or sunglasses for horses) are forbidden at any time when mounted or when exercising the Horse, including lunging.
+They may be used in the stable area and grazing areas. - 2.6 The use of a tongue-strap is forbidden.
 For the use of tongue guards, see FEI VRs Art.
-1035.4 - 2.9 Failure to comply with any of the provisions of Art.
+1035.4 - 2.7 Failure to comply with any of the provisions of Art.
 257.2.1 257.2.6 in the Competition arena will incur Elimination (see JRs Art.
-241.3.21). - Advertising and Publicity on Saddlery and Equipment (Refer to Art.
-256.3 FEI Rules for Jumping Events)
+241.3.21).